-Open the Console at http://<console\hostname>/wanguard.
+Open the Console at http://<console_hostname>/wanguard.
 If the page cannot be displayed, make sure that the Apache web server is running and the firewall does not block incoming traffic on port 80 or 443.
-You can also access it securely using HTTPS if the Apache web server was configured with SSL/TLS support.
+You can also access it securely via HTTPS if the Apache web server was configured to serve pages over SSL/TLS.

-If you have not licensed Wanguard you will be asked to do so.
+If you have not licensed Wanguard, you will be asked to do so.
 Upload the trial.key file sent to you by email by clicking the key icon.
 The license key contains encrypted information about the licensed capabilities of the software.
 You can replace the license key in Configuration " General Settings " License Manager.